 Here they are:

 Burning question: What do you think of the TSA?
 Got an opinion about the new security measures?
 What do you think the government should be doing?
-Please send me with your thoughts, and don’t forget to include your city and occupation.
+Please send me a quick note with your thoughts, and don’t forget to include your city and occupation.

 In this issue.
 Avoiding a la carte anarchy.
 Plus, more on the new TSA restrictions and how to get your travel insurance company to say “yes.”